alexwaldrop/CC-Daemon/README.md

 		sudo chmod -R 755 ./CC-Daemon
 ## 2.4 Transferring necessary config files to instance
-CC-Daemon requires a config file and a Google Cloud authentication key file in order to run.
-These need to be transferred onto your instance.
+CC-Daemon requires a Google Cloud authentication key file in order to run.
+Transfer it onto your instance.

-		# Transfer CC-Daemon config
-		gsutil cp gs://davelab_data/CC_Daemon/cc_daemon_clouddb.config ~/
         # Transfer Dave lab access key file
         gsutil cp gs://davelab_data/CC_Daemon/cc_gcloud_key.json ~/

- Now, you'll have to modify the config file so that it actually points to the key file you just transferred to the instance.
+ Now, you'll have to modify the config file (cc-daemon.config)so that it actually points to the key file you just transferred to the instance.

  		[platform]
         	zone = us-east1-c